bahaeomid/Power-Search-App/README.md

 * Download/clone the entire app above
 * You may alter the web links being scraped by the app in `jobsearch.R` file

-Please note that by default **Power Search** scrapes more than 100 pages worth of job postings and hence it takes a little while to run at startup.
+**Note:** by default **Power Search** fetches more than 100 pages worth of job postings and hence it takes a little while to run at startup.